bradford-coderdojo/bradford-coderdojo.github.io/_posts/2018-03-24-march-session.md

 ![sam](/assets/2018-03-24-6.jpg)
 *Sam has created a game from scratch using Scratch*

-You can play Sam's game, SPACEINAVDERS, online <a href="https://scratch.mit.edu/projects/212236698/">here</a>.
+You can play Sam's game, SPACEINVADERS, online <a href="https://scratch.mit.edu/projects/212236698/">here</a>.
 Instructions on how to play is to the right of the game.